Federated Automated Feature Engineering: Conclusions

 We contribute three AutoFE algorithms that operate in the three key federated learning settings: horizontal, vertical, and hybrid.
 We provide experimental evidence that Horizontal-FLAFE performs similarly to performing the AutoFE process in a centralized manner.
-Our future work is focused on expanding the experimental results across more datasets and choices of algorithm hyperparameters and having extensive experiments performed in the vertical and hybrid FL settings.
+We also validate federated interaction information as a good measure of synergy between feature pairs and the target variable.
+We also find that the engineered features are quite similar between centralized IIFE and Fed-IIFE, even in strongly non-IID settings.
+Finally, we demonstrate that Vertical-FLAFE and Hybrid-FLAFE show strong improvements over baseline scores, even though the need for homomorphic encryption and differential privacy limits these algorithms more than the horizontal setting.